lehigh-university-libraries/purchase-request-workflow-proxy-server/README.md

 The body text of the email is defined by a template file `{statusName}.txt` within a `mail` subfolder of [the configuration folder where `application.properties` is located](#deployment).
 For Arrived, there is an additional template `arrived-electronic.txt` template for purchased items with electronic access, so the email may include a link to the item.

 The template uses [Thymeleaf's TEXT mode](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#textual-template-modes) and supports interpolation of any `PurchaseRequest` object properties as seen in the example files.
+Emails about denied purchase requests can also include a configurable reason for the decision.

 ## Matching Pre-Submission